Characterization of the response of IHEP-IME LGAD with shallow carbon to Gamma Irradiation: Description and Analysis of Result

 \subsection{Inter-pad Resistance versus Bias Voltage}

-Inter-pad resistances (IpRs) are measured for samples 2-5 to 2-10.
-IpR is the resistance among electrodes, which is the resistance between the grounded and floating pads.
-LGADs in operation may generate lateral currents between electrodes, increasing noise and reducing signal-to-noise ratio; larger IpR helps reduce lateral currents.
+Inter-pad resistance (R) refers to the resistance between electrodes, specifically the resistance between the grounded and biased pads.
+In operational LGADs, lateral currents can be generated between electrodes, leading to increased noise and reduced signal-to-noise ratio.
+A larger R-value helps to reduce these lateral currents.
+In this study, the R values of v3 samples 2-5, 2-6, 2-7, 2-8, 2-9, and 2-10 were measured.

-Bias voltage on pad four $vs.$ current on grounded pads is drawn, and a linear fit to the slope of this V-I characteristic yields the resistance.
-In Figure \ref{fig9}, we show the VI characteristic and its linear fit for sample 2-5 at a chunk bias of 85 V before irradiation.
-The plot exhibits excellent linearity with $R^2 > 0.99999$.
+To calculate R, a plot of the bias voltage on the biased pad $vs.$ the leakage current is created, and a linear fit is applied to the slope of this I-V characteristic, yielding the resistance value.
+Figure \ref{fig9} shows the I-V characteristic and its linear fit for v3 2-5 at a chuck bias of -85 V before irradiation.
+The plot demonstrates excellent linearity with an $R^2$ value greater than 0.99.
+It is worth noting that the current used to calculate R includes the current from both the substrate and neighbor pads.
+This can result in a lower calculated resistance value, and the actual resistance is higher than the calculated result.

-As the LGADs will operate alongside other detectors with higher operating voltage, we have chosen 100V as the reference operating voltage for our study, and IpRs of all samples are shown in \figurename~\ref{fig12}.
-IpRs of all samples are all greater than $10^{9}\ \Omega$ including samples irradiated by 2M Gy, two orders greater than non-carbon-doped HPK LGAD irradiated by 2.5M Gy, of which IpR decreases by 4 orders after irradiation \cite{hoeferkamp2022characterization}.
-We observed no significant trend, including shift, increase, or decrease in IpR, which indicates that irradiation did not significantly affect IpR.
-Given that all samples have IpRs greater than $10^{9}\ \Omega$, we conclude that the design of IHEP-IME LGAD v3 is capable of meeting design requirements greater than 1G $\Omega$.
+For this study, the reference operating voltage is selected at 85 V. The R of all samples are shown in Figure \ref{fig12}.
+All samples, including those irradiated to 2 MGy, exhibit R values greater than $10^9\ \Omega$, which is two orders of magnitude higher than the non-carbon-doped HPK LGAD irradiated to 2.5 MGy, where R decreases by four orders after irradiation \cite{hoeferkamp2022characterization}.
+HPK's LGAD also features a passivation layer.
+For v3, no significant trends, such as shifts, increases, or decreases in R, were observed, indicating that irradiation did not have a significant impact on R. Since all samples have R values greater than $10^9\ \Omega$, it can be concluded that the design of v3 meets the design requirements of having R values greater than 1 G$\Omega$.